Research

 This slideshow gives an overview of why engagement with psychological research can be valuable for undergraduates and how to find jobs and internships.

-Job and internship mastersheet
+Jobs and internships mastersheet

-The psychology department at Smith College maintains a list of post-bacc research jobs and summer internships.
+The Psychology Department at Smith College maintains a list of post-bacc research jobs and summer internships.
 Click here to access it.

 Extracurriculars